ray-project/ray/doc/source/cluster/getting-started.rst

 Ray Clusters Overview
 =====================

 Ray enables seamless scaling of workloads from a laptop to a large cluster.
-To run Ray applications on multiple nodes, you must first *deploy a Ray cluster*.
+While Ray works out of the box on single machines with just a call to `ray.init`, to run Ray applications on multiple nodes you must first *deploy a Ray cluster*.

 A Ray cluster is a set of worker nodes connected to a common :ref:`Ray head node <cluster-head-node>`.
 Ray clusters can be fixed-size, or they may :ref:`autoscale up and down <cluster-autoscaler>` according